fjwillemsen/TurnALeaf/README.md

 ### Ideas, questions, contributions?

 Please use the [GitHub discussions page](https://github.com/fjwillemsen/TurnALeaf/issues) for this project.
 This allows others to read and chime in as well.
 If you'd like to contribute, great!
 Feel free to submit pull requests via forks.
+Please note that pull requests on features in active development (see [Roadmap](#roadmap)) will likely not be accepted; to avoid duplicate work, first open an issue.

 ---